-Aware of key observances that aligned with Wyncode’s mission, Team Ditto created a campaign for their women’s scholarship initiative in honor of Women’s History Month in March.
+In addition, Ditto vetted and provided opportunities to submit Wyncode to relevant industry awards.
+Aware of key observances that aligned with Wyncode’s mission, Team Ditto created a campaign for their women’s scholarship initiative in honor of Women’s History Month.
 Ditto also provided key messaging and social strategy ahead of the announcement, such as highlighting a different woman in tech throughout the month of March.

 During our three month engagement, Ditto generated coverage in local, national and trade media, wrote and published original content and engaged the community on Twitter.
 Ditto’s media relations efforts landed over 10 interviews with Wyncode’s co-founders and successfully placed Wyncode in 25 pieces of coverage, including 5 national media such as Forbes, Business Insider, Bloomberg Law, BoldTV and Fast Company, local media including The Miami Herald, South Florida Business Journal, Orlando Sentinel and The Starting Gate and trade/niche media such as TechRepublic, Women Who Code and automation.com.
 To amplify their expertise, Ditto also wrote op-eds that aligned with their tone, values and point-of-view, that would be placed on Women 2.0.